• Skip to primary navigation

 • In a large bowl or bowl of an electric mixer, whip the heavy whipping cream on high speed just until medium peaks form.

-• Gently fold in about a cup of the whipped cream into the condensed milk and berry mixture and then fold the condensed milk mixture into the bowl of whipped cream until combined.
+• Fold about a cup of the whipped cream into the condensed milk and berry mixture and then fold the condensed milk mixture into the bowl of whipped cream until combined.

 Reader Interactions